JoergR75/amd-therock-7.14-pytorch-docker-cdna-rdna-automated-deployment/README.md

 To validate the installation, the deployment automatically generates a verification script that performs end-to-end GPU checks, including ROCm runtime detection, PyTorch HIP availability, GPU enumeration, and successful on-device tensor execution.

 The entire setup process is fully unattended and optimized for both workstation and server deployments.
-Before installation, the script detects existing ROCm or pip-installed PyTorch environments and removes conflicting packages—including ROCm-specific PyTorch builds—before configuring the AMD package repository and installing the kernel driver, ensuring a clean, reproducible deployment state.
+Before installation, the script detects existing ROCm or pip-installed PyTorch environments and removes conflicting packages - including ROCm-specific PyTorch builds - before configuring the AMD package repository and installing the kernel driver, ensuring a clean, reproducible deployment state.

 ---